-I got a chance to chat with Alexander Cuervo, lead singer and guitarist for the psychedelic rock band—Hostal Riviera.
+I got a chance to chat with Alexander Cuervo, lead singer and guitarist for the psychedelic rock band — Hostal Riviera.

 They just dropped their latest album, Notions.
+Check it.

 Jesse: Alright, to start things off—tell us a little bit about yourself and your latest album, Notions.

 Alexander: Well, my name is Alexander Cuervo, first generation Mexican American.
 I grew up on the San Diego-Tijuana border along with my brother, Marko.
 We moved up to Portland in 2013 to get away from the socal life we'd been surrounded with our whole lives.
 We found some peace amongst the trees but still felt the need to dig back to our roots.
 That's when we met Colin and decided to start Hostal Riviera, aiming for a tone that represents "smoking a joint on a Mexican beach".
 We mostly just fucked around town, just trying to play gigs for beer money.
 Come summer 2016 I reconnect with my buddy Alex Fulton, from a local band called Motorcoat.
 Well I hear that he's doing recordings in his basement with some really sweet gear our buddy Lou from LA was stashing with him.
 So I hit him up and sign Hostal up for the winter time.
 Well winter time we quit playing gigs and we start recording—after like 4 months in we finish recording as a 3 piece and start mixing.
 Between the rough winter and not exactly digging the sound, I'm about ready to rip all my hair out.
 So I dropped the project for like a month, then after listening to some Pink Floyd I realize.
 We need keys.
 Matias jumps in, joins the band, bangs out his parts in like 2 sessions.
 Mix, master and bam.
 We've got Notions now.